dohlee/learn-sed/README.md

 The regular expression above can be explained as below:

 Basically all of the characters have special meanings, so they are escaped by backslash '\'.
+Just for the simple illustration of the regular expression, we will not think of backslashes from now on.
 Without backslash, the command can be rewritten like this.
+(Note that this command is not valid.)

 ```shell
 sed 's|(w+) (w+)|\2 \1|' my_text.txt